 SAC does more than counsel victims of sexual assault.
 The program involves many other aspects including:

-The SIGN sexual assault counselling program is offering a two-day intensive course called the First Responders to Sexual Assault Training.
+The SIGN sexual assault counselling program will be offering a two-day intensive course this fall called the First Responders to Sexual Assault Training.

 The course content was developed by the Association of Alberta Sexual Assault Services (AASAS), and SIGN Sexual Assault Counselling has two accredited facilitators who can offer this training in our community and surrounding areas.